lcpilling/ukbrapR/README.md

 `{ukbrapR}` (phonetically: 'U-K-B-wrapper') is an R package for working in the UK Biobank data Research Analysis Platform (RAP).
 The aim is to make it quicker, easier, and more reproducible.

-:information\_source: Since version `0.2.0` the package is mostly designed to work in a "normal" cluster using RStudio and raw UK Biobank data from the table-exporter.
-Prior versions were designed with the Spark clusters in mind.
+:information\_source: Since version `0.2.0` the package works best in a "normal" cluster using RStudio and raw UK Biobank data from the table-exporter.
+Prior versions were designed with Spark clusters in mind.
 These functions are still available but are not updated.

 <sub>Wrapped server icon by DALL-E</sub>